Bouzomgi/chatter-be/README.md

 !
 I can use the integration tests both locally and on AWS !

 Need something that will validate the openapi schema

+Add the username and avatar separately to userhead and messages

+i need map of userId -> username + avatar